kashcode/ASPNETCore-Angular-SystemJS-StarterTemplate/README.md

-# Angular 2 ASP.NET CORE WebAPI Starter Template
+# Angular ASP.NET CORE WebAPI Starter Template

-This is a starter template for developing Angular2 with ASP.NET Core WebAPI Applications.
+This is a starter template for developing Angular with ASP.NET Core WebAPI Applications.

 This template is done with npm.
-Its an Angular2 application with an http-service getting values from an ASP.NET CORE WebAPI.
+Its an Angular application with an http-service getting values from an ASP.NET CORE WebAPI.

 ## Blogpost